The Optical Tube

 What can you see with Apertura AD12?

-With the AD12, you can see many deep-sky objects that people with smaller scopes can only dream about.
+With the Apertura AD12 dobsonian telescope, you can see many deep-sky objects that people with smaller scopes can only dream about.

-Within the solar system, atmospheric turbulence—what is termed “seeing”—is the primary limitation when it comes to what you can see with the AD12.
+Within the solar system, atmospheric turbulence—what is termed “seeing”—is the primary limitation when it comes to what you can see with the Apertura AD12.
 You can easily see the phases of Venus and Mercury, and the Moon will show amazing detail on almost any night.
-Mars will show some dark spots, its ice caps, and any dust storms when it’s close to Earth, with the best apparitions occurring once every couple of years.
+AD12 will show Mars with some of its dark spots, its ice caps, and any dust storms when it’s close to Earth, with the best apparitions occurring once every couple of years.
 Careful observing techniques may even manage to reveal its tiny asteroid moons, Phobos and Deimos, though they are quite tough to spot.

-Jupiter’s cloud belts look magnificent with the AD12 on a steady night, and you’ll be able to easily see the Great Red Spot.
-The giant planet’s moons are tiny disks that can transit the planet with their shadows following behind, and on a perfect night you can just barely spot a brown spot on Ganymede known as Galileo Regio, named for the astronomer who discovered the moons.
+You can see Jupiter’s cloud belts magnificently with the AD12 on a steady night, and you’ll be able to easily see the Great Red Spot.
+The giant planet’s moons are tiny disks that can transit the planet with their shadows following behind, and on a perfect night, you can just barely spot a brown spot on Ganymede known as Galileo Regio, named for the astronomer who discovered the moons.

-The AD12 will show you a surprising amount of detail on and around the outer gas giants, too.
+Through my observations, the AD12 has shown me a surprising amount of detail on and around the outer gas giants, too.
 Saturn’s rings are visible, as is the Cassini Division within them, and on a really good night, so is the Encke gap.
 You can also see quite a few cloud bands on Saturn itself and a blue-gray polar region where the planet’s hexagonal polar storms lurk.
 A half dozen or so of Saturn’s moons are visible, with Titan visibly larger than a point source and sporting a gold-yellow hue.

-Pluto is also visible as a star-like point with the AD12, though it’s currently stuck in a crowded neighborhood of stars in Sagittarius for the foreseeable future and will be hard to identify individually.
+Through the AD12 telescope, Pluto is also visible, though it’s currently stuck in a crowded neighborhood of stars in Sagittarius for the foreseeable future and will be hard to identify individually.
 Ceres, the closest dwarf planet, and Vesta, the second-largest asteroid, are easier to catch with the AD12.
 They are both easily seen in the 9×50 RACI and look like tiny, non-stellar gold dots.
 On the best nights, Vesta has a very slight oblong shape.